nushell/nushell.github.io/blog/2023-08-23-happy-birthday-nushell-4.md

 add `string: {|x| if $x =~ '^#[a-fA-F\d]+' { $x } else { 'white' } }` to your `$env.config.color_config` and you'll get:

 ![screenshot showing each hex value colored to match the color of that hex value](../assets/images/bday_4_hex_colours.png)

+# And many more

+We've hope you all have enjoyed using Nushell as much as we've enjoyed making.
+Here's to many more happy birthdays to come!